 1/2 Cup Fresh Chopped Basil

-1/2 Teaspoom Fennel Seeds
+1/2 Teaspoon Fennel Seeds

 1 Teaspoon Dried Italian Seasoning